 My recent research has focused on the quantitative analysis of unemployment dynamics in the US, with a particular emphasis on the role unemployment insurance has played, and the implications for optimal policy.

 I earned my undergraduate degrees in Mathematics and Economics from the University of Chicago, and my Ph.D. in Economics from the University of Pennsylvania.
-I have taught at Amherst College prior to joining UNC.
+I taught at Amherst College prior to joining UNC.

 Department of Economics